 You can also participate in campus sports by watching your university’s intercollegiate team compete against other colleges or universities.
 Going to a game is an immersion in campus traditions, from learning the team cheers to attending a “tailgating” barbecue in the stadium parking lot before match time.

 For international students especially, getting involved in campus sports is a great way to acclimate to your university.
-US Pathway Program students who progress to Baylor University learn quickly that going to American football games is a fun way to participate in campus life:
+Arizona State University students learn quickly that going to American football games is a fun way to participate in campus life:

 They deepen your understanding of American language and culture